cloudfour/cloudfour.com-patterns/.changeset/dirty-snails-impress.md

 '@cloudfour/patterns': minor
 ---

-Adds an Alert block to Page object
+Adds an optional Alert block to the Page object